 We need to have a conversation about this, but for the sake of focus today I’m going to follow the lead of Islamic tradition and romanize this title like a name, “As-Samiri.”

 Again, we have a contrast in the purpose of the stories.
 Remember in Al-Aʕraaf that the people as a whole showed a tendency to favor idolatry.
-As soon as Moses left for the appointment with God (an appointment they were not included in) the people overrode Aaron and made an idol.
-They also showed repentance, even before Moses comes back if we take the events to reflect a linear sequence of time.
-The story is one of societal failure and redemption, with no central characters driving the action.
+As soon as Moses left for the appointment with God (which in that telling was an appointment they were not included in) the people overrode Aaron and made an idol.
+They also showed repentance even before Moses came back, if we take the sequence of ayat to reflect a linear sequence of time.
+The story is one of societal failure and repentance, with no central characters driving the action.
 In Ṭah Ha we have a central character, As-Samiri, misleading the people.
 This is not to say that the people are held innocent of their error.
 When Aaron tries calling them to repentance they push back by declaring their unshakable loyalty to the idol as long as Moses isn’t there to say otherwise.
 However, As-Samiri usurps Aaron’s role as prophet and deputy to Moses, explaining to the people that the idol is their god and also Moses’ god except that Moses forgot.
 This idea that As-Samiri proclaims his concept of god was the original God who has just been forgotten mirrors the rhetoric of the Quran.
 Like Pharaoh, As-Samiri applies Quranic concepts but according to an opposing theology.

 Considering how linked the act of throwing has been to miracles/magic throughout this surah (even the acts of Moses’ mother were responses to commands to cast and throw), there is some question about the process through which As-Samiri and the Hebrews make their idol.
 The Hebrews throw the ornaments they carried off from Egypt and the Samaritan throws alongside them.
 As-Samiri pulls out as a result of this throwing a calf “which had a lowing sound.”
 Now, there is some question as to whether this statue actually produced lowing noises miraculously or through some illusion.
-Combine this with a traditional explanation that can be found in some translations of ayah 96 that As-Samiri has thrown in a secret ingredient: dust trodden upon by the messenger/Gabriel.
-And you can kind of imagine how that confusing description blends with all this throwing in the surah to suggest to some people that there actually they’ve actually created something supernatural in this calf.
-However, I interpret this mention of the lowing sound to be a description of calves in general, not the idol specifically.
-By mentioning that calves make lowing sounds, the surah is trying to impress the mundanity of the idol.
+Combine into this a traditional explanation that can be found in some translations of ayah 96: As-Samiri has thrown in a secret ingredient, dust trodden upon by the messenger/Gabriel.
+You can kind of imagine how that confusing description blends with all this throwing in the surah to suggest to some readers that the Hebrews actually created something supernatural in this calf.
+However, I personally interpret this mention of the lowing sound to be a description of calves in general, not the idol specifically.
+By mentioning that calves make lowing sounds, the surah is trying to impress the mundanity of the idol’s form.
 It goes on to denounce the idol as being incapable of speech or action.
 So I think there’s less reason to read miraculous properties in this idol than some other commentaries make of it.

 The Beginning and End